communism420/Lampa-Advanced-Buffer-Control/README.md

 ### Features

-- Adds two switches to **Settings -> Player**.
+- Adds three switches to **Settings -> Player**.
-- Forces `hls.js` for HLS VOD playback when available.
+- Asks Lampa to use `hls.js` for `.m3u8` streams that do not look like live/IPTV, when available.
 - Increases the HLS VOD target buffer, starting from 480 seconds.
 - Learns the safe device limit from `bufferFullError` / `bufferAppendingError`.
 - Stores the learned HLS limit in `Lampa.Storage` and reuses it in later sessions.
 - Keeps the back-buffer short: about 20 seconds behind the current position.
 - Gradually probes higher limits after stable playback.
+- Optionally holds playback start until about 15 seconds are buffered.
+- Predicts stalls by watching buffer growth, buffer drain and `waiting` / `stalled` / `suspend`, then temporarily blocks target probing.
 - For regular `video`, enables `preload="auto"` and gently nudges loading with a short seek only when the buffer is low.
 - On decode/media errors, clears the buffer, keeps the position and attempts playback recovery.

 ### HLS VOD

-For `.m3u8` streams, the plugin first checks that the stream is not live/IPTV.
-Large buffering is applied only to VOD:
+For `.m3u8` streams, the plugin first checks that the URL and Lampa play data do not look like live/IPTV.
+If the stream does not look live and `hls.js` is available, the plugin asks Lampa to use `hls.js` so the playlist type can be detected reliably.

-- the stream is not marked as `live`, `iptv`, `tv`, `channel` or a similar live URL;
+Large HLS buffering is enabled only after VOD is confirmed:

+- Lampa play data already has a finite duration;
 - or `hls.js` reports that the playlist is not live;
-- or the video has a finite duration.
+- or the video gets a finite duration.

-If the stream is detected as live, the plugin disables extended buffering and restores the normal `hls.js` settings.
+If the stream is marked as live/IPTV or later turns out to be live, the plugin disables extended buffering and restores the normal `hls.js` settings.

 HLS buffer limits: